- Black Sabbath

 What makes Tony sound like Tony?
 Many things.
 It's much more than his lead style.
 As you may know, Tony lost the tips of two fingers in an accident when he was seventeen.
 He wears little leather-covered, plastic "finger tips" which fit over the ends of his two fingers to compensate for the loss in finger-length and reach.
 Though he overcame this as a playing obstacle years ago, the situation has colored his sound and style.
 For example, Tony must use very light strings, usually .008s because heavier gages tear up his fingers.
 So very early on, he began tuning down — often as far as C# to keep his sound heavy and ballsy.

 And Tony's goal was always to make Sabbath sound as heavy and as full as possible.
 To that end, he used standard techniques such as palm-muting, downpicking, and devised other techniques to meet his goal.
 For example, Tony plays most power chords on the low E and A strings — even if it means playing them quite high on the fingerboard.
 Most players — especially those with large hands and fingers — play the same chords, but in the root 5 position on the A and D strings.
-Tony says: * "it definitely sounds darker and gloomier (on the E and A strings) which is the vibe I was after.
+But this is a great example of guitar style meeting gear-choice (or perhaps gear-choice influencing guitar style).
+Playing Paranoid or War Pigs up at the 12th fret is defintitely easier on an SG than it is on most other guitar shapes.
+One wonders if he would have developed this approach had he been, for example, a Les Paul player.
+I doubt it.
+Regardless, Tony says: * "It definitely sounds darker and gloomier (on the E and A strings) which is the vibe I was after.
 You also get more of a chunk when you play it on the lower strings."
 He likes to let the open low E string note ring out whenever possible, chugging it and also doubling it with the E note at the seventh fret on the A string.
 He'll double the open low E string, and add vibrato to the E note on the A string to add a bit of a chorus effect.

 Tony Iommi is also known for dark, evil-sounding music.
 This is achieved more through harmonic material rather than the physical techniques listed above.
 Perhaps the seminal Iommi trademark is the flatted 5th interval.
 Tony says: "I've always really liked because it's so dark and moody.
 The guys over at Guitar World tell me that this flatted fifth interval used to be called Diabolus in Musica which is Latin for the devil in music!
 For anyone who's confused, an example of the flatted 5th interval is the third note heard in the intro and verse parts of the song Black Sabbath.
 The first note is the root (G), the second note is (G) one octave higher, the third note is the flatted fifth (D flat).
 Tony's riffs have made the flatted 5th interval famous.
 Try to use it in a song a not sound like Tony.
 It's almost impossible!